ibm-cloud-docs/cloud-object-storage/cli/aws-cli.md

 # Use the AWS CLI
 {: #aws-cli}

-The official command line interface for AWS is compatible with the IBM COS S3 API.
+The official command line interface for AWS is compatible with the {{site.data.keyword.cos_full}} S3 API.
+{:shortdesc: .shortdesc}

 Written in Python, it can be installed from the Python Package Index via `pip install awscli`.
 By default, access keys are sourced from `~/.aws/credentials`, but can also be set as environment variables.

 These examples have been generated using version 1.14.2 of the CLI.
 To check the version installed, run `aws --version`.